Bathing is a part of every culture across the world.

 Website (Japanese only) | Google Maps

 NOTE: Regarding the tattoo-friendly information, the Onsen and Sento introduced in this article have been verified.
-But if you want to be 100 percent sure, please contact the facility to confirm.
+But if you want to be 100 percent sure, please contact the facility to confirm. |

-This post has last been updated in August 2023
+This post was last updated August 2024.

 Although we strive to provide you with the most accurate and up-to-date information possible, please note that changes may occur nonetheless.
-We recommend you confirm any relevant information such as event cancelations or changes, opening hours, or possible restrictions using a direct source.
+We recommend you confirm any relevant information such as event cancellations or changes, opening hours, or possible restrictions using a direct source.
 Please keep in mind that these sources might be in Japanese only.

 Did you enjoy this article?